 The Committee on Student Life has the authority to grant official recognition to ISOs and has established regulations for their governance as set forth in the Handbook for Students, including without limitation under the headings Responsibilities of Independent Student Organizations and Regulations for Independent Student Organizations.
-ISOs also are expected to abide by the regulations of the Dean of Students Office available online at the DSO website.
+ISOs also are expected to abide by the regulations of the Dean of Students Office available online at the DSO website and all policies in the Recognized Student Organization Guide.
 The College expects ISOs to comply with all applicable regulations.
 If the Committee on Student Life determines that an ISO has failed to do so, it may revoke the ISO’s charter.
 ISOs must re-register with the Dean of Students Office each year in order to continue their recognition.
 Should an ISO not meet the registration deadline, fail to turn in any of the registration documents, and/or not reconcile debts with outside vendors, then the ISO will be placed on probation by the Dean of Students Office.
 During the probationary period, the ISO will be unable to reserve space on campus, advertise for events, use the Harvard name, and/or participate in the visiting program or fall activity fairs.

 The official list of ISOs and rules governing their activities are available from the Dean of Students Office.